 To a beaver, a road bed with a culvert pipe probably looks like a hole in a large dam.
 Since beavers have an innate ability to plug leaking holes in their own dams, they are also very good at blocking water flowing through road culverts.
 By blocking a culvert beavers can easily create a large dam and pond.
-A blocked culvert can quickly flood road causing a public safety issue, and can be a significant drain on limited manpower and financial resources.
+A blocked culvert can quickly flood road causing a public safety issue and cause expensive infrastructure damage.
+Repeatedly clearing blocked culverts can be a significant drain on your limited manpower and financial resources.

-Fortunately, properly designed and constructed culvert protective devices have proven to be extremely effective in eliminating culvert damming by beavers.
-Our flow devices have a 98% success rate protecting culverts despite the presence of beavers (see Beaver Solutions Studies ).
-Different culvert flow device options include: Keystone Fences™, Fence and Pipe Devices, and Culvert Fences with Diversion Dams.
-They are so effective we can Guarantee them.
+Fortunately, properly designed and constructed culvert flow management devices have proven to be extremely effective in eliminating culvert damming by beavers.
+Our guaranteed flow devices have a 98% success rate protecting culverts despite the presence of beavers (see Beaver Solutions Studies).
+Different culvert protection options include: Keystone and other Culvert Fences, Fence and Pipe Devices, and Diversion Dams.
+They are so effective we guarantee them.
 Annual maintenance is usually less than one hour per year.

 Keystone Fences™ – Culvert Protective Fences